 Poco a Poco volunteers organize the sales in various stores in Ajijic because the women can't sell their work locally as there is no market for them there - no one has money for food, let alone jewelry.

 When we have events where they are able to attend, they help with sales, but the bus fare is expensive for them to get to Chapala or Ajijic.

 Since April 2019, we have been training 6 new ladies in San Pedro Itzicán, together with one of the ladies from La Cuesta.
-We are most grateful to our regular trainer Barbara Passarello, who has been teaching more sophisticated skills and donated many wonderful supplies.
+We are most grateful to our trainer Barbara Passarello, who has been taught more sophisticated skills and donated many wonderful supplies.
 We are also grateful to teachers Doris Wakeman, Lydia Cortez, Lois Cugini and Colleen Graham.